LTLA/BiocWorkflow2015/converted/workflow.md

 ### Simple DB across a small region

-Both of the above regions are quite large, spanning several kilobases.
+Both of the examples above involve differential marking within broad regions spanning several kilobases.
+This is consistent with changes in the marking profile across a large number of nucleosomes.
+However, H3K9ac marking can also be concentrated into small regions, involving only a few nucleosomes.
-However, *[csaw](http://bioconductor.org/packages/release/bioc/html/csaw.html)* is equally capable of detecting sharp DB events.
+*[csaw](http://bioconductor.org/packages/release/bioc/html/csaw.html)* is equally capable of detecting "sharp" DB within these small regions.
 This can be demonstrated by examining those clusters that contain a smaller number of windows.